 Tell your doctor about any supplements you’re taking, even if they’re natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Risks.
+- Risks.
 CLA supplements may worsen insulin resistance, or how your body absorbs sugar, in people with diabetes or metabolic syndrome.
 Given the lack of evidence about its safety, doctors don't recommend CLA for children or for women who are pregnant or breastfeeding.
-It may cause dangerous effects on the liver, such as “fatty liver.”
+It may cause dangerous effects on the liver.
 It may lower HDL, or good cholesterol.
 Some research has also documented an increase in inflammation with the use of CLA supplements.

-Interactions.
+- Interactions.
 If you take any medicines regularly, talk to your doctor before you start using CLA supplements.
-They may interact with drugs for schizophrenia and other mental disorders.